 The Policy Information and Response Platform on Climate Change and Rice in the ASEAN and its member countries (PIRCCA) project stemmed from the recognition of the important role of rice for food security in the ASEAN region and the specific vulnerabilities of rice production to climate change.

 ASEAN member states have committed, as one community, to improve their capacity to adapt to and mitigate the effects of climate change in their respective countries.
 These initiatives, however, are hampered by limited access to relevant data, information and scenarios that could help each of them decide on research and development approaches or methods that address climate change challenges at various scales.

-The PIRCCA project is designed to bridge this gap between science and policy, and to establish informal and operational linkages with other stakeholders.
-It has the overarching goal of enabling policymakers in ASEAN member states, namely in the two target countries of Vietnam and Myanmar, to make informed decisions on:
+The PIRCCA project was designed to bridge this gap between science and policy, and to establish informal and operational linkages with other stakeholders.
+It had the overarching goal of enabling policymakers in ASEAN member states, namely in the two target countries of Vietnam and Myanmar, to make informed decisions on:

 - Food security policies that focus on the supply and availability of rice through improved capacity to forecast rice shortages and, thus, enable more effective responses to climate-induced food shocks.